Stop Overpaying on Taxes: Airbnb Tax Deductions Tips

 Will I Get Tax Forms from Airbnb?

-Vacation rental platforms, such as Airbnb, will send a 1099-K form only to hosts who have received over 200 reservations and generated more than $20,000.
-If you didn’t receive a tax form, it doesn’t mean that you don’t owe any tax, though.
+OTA rental platforms, such as Airbnb, will send a 1099-K form only to hosts who have received over 200 reservations and generated more than $20,000.
+If you didn’t receive any tax forms, it doesn’t mean that you don’t owe any tax on your Airbnb income, though.
 If your profit was less than this amount, you might still have to pay some tax.

 Schedule C and Self-employment Tax